johnmathews/johnmathews.github.io.old/content/articles/corporate.md

 ## Accountant

 The toughest experiences were related to the accountancy qualification.
-Naively I had believed that the qualification wouldn’t be a big deal and I didn’t give any thought to it when I applied — I just wanted to find out how banks worked. - If there were some exams to be done then it would be fine, I’d already achieved a PhD and I would handle it.
+Naïvely I had believed that the qualification wouldn’t be a big deal and I didn’t give any thought to it when I applied — I just wanted to find out how banks worked.
+If there were some exams to be done then it would be fine, I’d already achieved a PhD and I would handle it.

 That turned out to be a mistake.
 A huge mistake.
 The alarm bells should have rung louder when I realised most of my graduate colleagues had only applied so that they could get the qualification (and were already intending to leave asap afterwards).
 Doing the pre-course work before college wasn't trivial.
 College - I was being sent to a classroom again.
 We were being taken out of the office, away from clients, and put in a classroom to prepare for these exams…